Skip to content

 NOTE

-By default, Group By Category option in resource provider configuration is disabled, making all the Naninovel resources be added under a single "Naninovel" addressable group.
+By default, Group By Category option in resource provider configuration is disabled, which results in all the Naninovel assets end up under a single "Naninovel" group.
 In case you wish to group the resources by category (eg, to specify individual packing or serving options), enable the property and re-build.
 When enabled, each resource category (eg, scripts, audio, characters, etc) will be added under their own addressable group named "Naninovel-Category", where Category is the category of the resource.

 cover